 Bond Connect is a mutual bond market access between Hong Kong and mainland China established by China Foreign Exchange Trade System & National Interbank Funding Centre, China Central Depository & Clearing Co., Ltd, Shanghai Clearing House (together, the "Mainland Financial Infrastructure Institutions"), and HKEx and Central Moneymarkets Unit (together, the "Hong Kong Financial Infrastructure Institutions").
 China bond market primarily consists of CIBM.
-Under the Northbound Trading, eligible foreign investors will be allowed to invest in the CIBM through Bond Connect.
-Northbound Trading will follow the current policy framework for overseas participation in the CIBM.
+Under the Northbound Trading, eligible foreign investors will be allowed to invest in the CIBM through Bond Connect, Northbound Trading will follow the current policy framework for overseas participation in the CIBM.
 There will be no investment quota for Northbound Trading.

-Under the prevailing regulations in mainland China, eligible foreign investors who wish to invest in the CIBM via Bond Connect may do so via an offshore custody agent approved by the Hong Kong Monetary Authority ("HKMA"), who will be responsible for the account opening with the relevant onshore custody agent approved by PBOC.
+Under the prevailing regulations in mainland China, eligible foreign investors who wish to invest in the CIBM via Bond Connect are required to appoint China Foreign Exchange Trade System & National Interbank Funding Centre or other institutions recognised by PBOC to apply for filings with the Shanghai Head Office of PBOC.
+An offshore custody agent approved by the Hong Kong Monetary Authority ("HKMA") shall open omnibus nominee accounts with the relevant onshore custody agents approved by PBOC.
+All bonds traded by eligible foreign investors will be registered in the name of Central Moneymarkets Unit, which will hold such bonds as a nominee owner.